haskell/cabal/CONTRIBUTING.md

 ---------------

 We use automated formatting with Fourmolu to enforce a unified style across the code bases.
 It is checked in the CI process.
-After installing Fourmolu 0.12, you can automatically format the code bases with `make style` at the top level of the project.
+After installing Fourmolu 0.12, there are some makefile targets to help formatting the code base.

-You can also use `make style-modified` to only format modified files.
+* `make style` - Format the `Cabal`, `Cabal-syntax` and `cabal-install` directories.
+* `make style-modified` - Format files modified in the current tree.
+* `make style-commit COMMIT=<ref>` - Format files modified between HEAD and the given reference.

 Other Conventions
 -----------------